-Out of the
+Out of the Archives

-Archives Podcast
+Podcast

-Out of the Archives is the National Public Housing Museum’s oral history-based podcast, centering the voices and experiences of current and former public housing residents from across the country.
+Out of the Archives (OOTA) is the National Public Housing Museum’s oral history-based podcast, centering the voices and experiences of current and former public housing residents from across the country.
 The podcast began in 2020 as a way to publicly share stories from our Oral History Archive, highlighting themes related to the Museum’s mission to preserve, promote, and propel the right of all people to a place to call home.

 The museum has begun sharing our full access interviews through the Public Oral History Archive.
 Episode descriptions include links to the featured narrators’ full-length interviews that are currently publicly available.
 We will continue updating descriptions as more interviews are added!